 Pasta can be a particular problem for anyone on a Gluten-Free diet, so here are a couple of suggestions and one warning…

 A recently opened restaurant that we’ve been VERY impressed with is Father & Son Italian Kitchen, in Skokie, IL.
-Abbe’s Gluten-Free menu is absolutely worth checking out and you HAVE to try their hot dessert pizza and frozen yogurt.
+Abbe’s Gluten-Free menu is absolutely worth checking out.
 Ask for Abbott and tell him we sent you.

 So, what about the warning?
 Regardless of being labeled as “made with a gluten-free crust,” Domino’s pizza is NOT for someone who has been diagnosed with Celiac Disease and HAS to be on a Gluten-Free diet.
-If you want to know why, just click on this link to see what the Center for Celiac Research had to say about Domino’s pizza.
+If you want to know why, check out this link.

 Fortunately, it is becoming increasingly difficult to put together a complete list of all the Chicago area restaurants with Gluten-Free options.
 I say fortunately because an increasing awareness of Celiac Disease means more restaurants come “on board” all the time.
 You’ll find some additional Chicago area restaurant suggestions on this list put together by Gluten-Free Betsy.